phuongdateh/SPWeather/README.md

  ### Structure Code
  - Application: Manage started scene
  - Navigator: to manage navigation to another screen and manage Navigation Controller
- - Common: Include some class using common is `ViewModel`, `ViewController`
+ - Common: Include some class using common `ViewController`
  - Configuration: Include some config for a network is appId for request API, Base URL, API_Key
  - Extension: Using to define some func using many places in a project.
  - Model: Contain some model of a project.
 For example: `WeatherData`, `SearchData`, ..